xealits/TopTaus/Readme.txt

 	       -True: just produces rootfile with all the shapes, no plot.
 	       -False: just produces plots, no rootfile.

-Run physicsAnalysis - this corresponds to the PhysicsAnalyzer code
+Run physicsAnalysis - this corresponds to the obsolete PhysicsAnalyzer code
 ------------------------------------------------------------------
 - interactively:
   physicsAnalysis test/physicsAnalysisParSets_cfg.py sample